- Sophie Wessex wanted a 'bigger role in The Firm' it's been claimed by a royal expert.

 A photo posted by on

-Meanwhile, Earlier this year, Phil admitted Sophie would be a safe pair of hands to take over the responsibilities that can no longer be carried out by Harry, Meghan and Andrew.
+Meanwhile, Phil also admitted that Sophie would be a safe pair of hands to take over the responsibilities that can no longer be carried out by Harry, Meghan and Andrew.